About the Project

 The Bethlehem Project facilitates accessible citizenship assistance through a three step process that targets legal permanent residents of low to moderate income at their workplace.

 - Workshops will be held during breaks or before/after work hours.

 Citizenship Application Sessions

 - Next, employees will be invited to an application workshop at the worksite or offsite.

-- Receive in-person assistance and/or use Citizenship Works, a computer program that assists with determining eligibility and completing the application.
+- Receive in-person assistance for further determining eligibility and completing the application.

 - To pass the naturalization test, immigrants must possess a basic knowledge of U.S. history and the U.S. Constitution (and the ability to read, understand and answer questions in English).